djlisbonne/power_outage_analysis/README.md

 - **Data Availability**: Ensure that data from different regions and varying weather conditions is available to train the model on a variety of outage scenarios, improving the generalizability of the model.

 # Baseline Model
-The baseline model uses a **RandomForestRegressor** to predict the number of **customers affected** by a power outage.
-The model is trained using two features:
+The baseline model uses a **RandomForestRegressor** to predict the **outage duration**.
+The model is trained using the following features:

 - **Features:**
   1. **ANOMALY.LEVEL** (Quantitative): This feature indicates the level of weather anomaly affecting the outage.
 It is quantitative and is represented with a numerical value, which in this dataset has a range of [-1.6, 2.3].